MaijaForsell/Postfix-projekti/kasin_tekemista.md

 Se ei toiminut.
 Oli aika tutkia lisää.
 En löytänyt mitään suoraa vastausta, sillä monissa ohjeissa ei puhuttu kahden koneen keskustelemisesta ilman, että olisi jokin ulkoinen "relayhost" tai vastaava.
 Joten kysyin tekoälyltä, missä ongelma voisi olla.

+### Väärä osoite?
+Hosts?

-"I have a postifix problem.
+"I have a postfix problem.
 I have two virtual computers set up using vagrant.
 I have configured my postfix main.cf file enough, so that i can send post inside a machine.
 Let's say machines are called machine1 and machine2.
 I would like to have the postfix to be able to send post between these two.

 Currently: A user in machine1 can send post to another user in machine1